ty-elastic/instruqt_o11y--course--field--100-logs-workflow--main/instruqt/tracks/o11y--course--field--100-logs-workflow--main/06-pii/assignment.md

 3. Click on the `Table` tab in the flyout
 4. Note that any presence of the client's ip address in `body.text` has been redacted, yet non-limited viewers will still be able to see client ip explicitly in `attributes.client.ip`

+# Limiting retention

+Say your records department requires you to keep these logs generally accessible only for a very specific period of time.
+We can ask Elasticsearch to automatically delete them after some number of days.

+1. Open the [button label="Elasticsearch"](tab-0) Instruqt tab
+2. Go to `Streams` using the left-hand navigation pane
+3. Select `logs-proxy.otel-default` from the list of Streams
+4. Click on the `Data retention` tab
+5. Click `Edit data retention`
+6. Select `Set specific retention days`
+7. Set to `30` days

+Elasticsearch will now remove this data from its online indices after 30 days.
+At that time, it will only be available in backups.

 # Summary

 Let's take stock of what we know: